 Ever since the Federal Housing Administration was created in 1934, home loans backed by the FHA have been one of the best ways for first-time homebuyers to afford a home with a low down payment and low credit score.
 Today, the FHA insures about 15% of all new mortgages.

-FHA loans are insured by the federal government and are issued by lenders such as banks, credit unions and nonbanks.
-Lenders are able to give borrowers who might not otherwise qualify for a home loan such good loan terms because the insurance protects mortgage lenders if the borrower defaults on the loan.
+FHA loans are insured by the federal government and are issued by lenders such as banks, credit unions, and nonbanks.
+Lenders can give borrowers who might not otherwise qualify for a home loan such good loan terms because the insurance protects mortgage lenders if the borrower defaults on the loan.

 FHA mortgage loans have a few requirements, which we’ll get into later.
 The biggest ones to know about are that FHA loans require only a 3.5% down payment with a credit score of at least 580.
 A score lower than 580 requires 10% down.
 Lenders can choose to require a higher minimum credit score so be sure your credit report is accurate before you begin.

 Finding the best FHA lender is important because lenders compete for business, so shopping for the best deal with the lowest fees and interest rate can save you thousands of dollars.
 Here are 10 of the best FHA lenders for mortgages that we’ve found.

 Overview of the best FHA lenders for mortgages

 |Rocket Mortgage||Mobile app|

 |Caliber Home Loans||Veterans seeking FHA loans|

 |PrimeLending||Closing cost assistance|

 Bank of America is one of two FHA lenders that requires a slightly higher credit score than other FHA lenders.
 It requires at least a 600 credit score, which is still lower than the 620 score needed to qualify for a conventional loan at BoA.